Storrund/hobbify/README.md

 	* Can see dashboards (with graphs and statics) related to history activity on hobbify platform
 	* Change account credentials
 	* Change hobbies

+*These details of the application hasn't been decided yet

 ### Programming Languages & Technologies